Uplifting Words for You

 If I successfully get out of bed before 5:30 a.m. for the next 21 days, I will develop the virtuous habit of rising early.
 (Don't they say it takes 21 days to develop a habit?)
 And when I turn 81, God willing, I will look back and proudly say, as Thomas Jefferson once did, that the Sun has not found me in bed for the past 50 years.
 So help me God.

 RECOMMENDATION: If you've enjoyed the above story on my new year resolution, you might also enjoy another one on "Bliss.
 Strength.
 Love.
-Peace." which I wrote some time back.
-Just click on that link in blue to dive into the story.
+Peace.".
+Just click that link in blue to dive into the story.

 ---------------------------------------------------------------------